kameshsampath/sfquickstarts/site/sfguides/src/build_llm_app_nvidia_scs/build_llm_app_nvidia_scs.md

 The Inference service executes the `model_generator.sh` to generate the model and launch the `triton` inference server with requested/assigned number of GPUs.

-The Inferenec service is configured using an YAML as shown,
+The Inference service is configured using an YAML as shown,

 ```yaml
 - name: inference